TritonDataCenter/triton/README.md

 services](http://wiki.smartos.org/display/DOC/Using+the+Service+Management+Facility).
 Run `vmadm list` to see a list of current VMs (SmartOS [zones](http://wiki.smartos.org/display/DOC/Zones)).
 Each SDC service runs in its own zone.
-See [the Joyent customer operator guide](https://docs.joyent.com/sdc7).
+See [the Joyent customer documentation](https://docs.joyent.com/sdc7).

 As mentioned previously, see [CoaL Setup](./docs/developer-guide/coal-setup.md) for a thorough walkthrough.